 Dive into some of these topics now, or explore other topics that you might find interesting:

-As voice search grows and more voice assistants come to market, it’s clear that voice search optimisation should be part of your SEO strategy in
+As voice search continues to grow and more homes include voice assistants, it’s clear that voice search engine optimisation (VSEO) needs to be part of your SEO strategy.
+According to Google’s